 Create a local dataset to access the imagery files on your local machine.
 If you want to load real-time data, skip to step 3.

-In the Main Menu Bar in the Main Display window of McIDAS-V, select Tools -> Manage ADDE Datasets.
+In the Main Menu Bar of the Main Display, select Tools -> Manage ADDE Datasets.

 In the ADDE Data Manager, select File -> New Local Dataset.
 Enter the following parameters to set up a dataset with the AREA files provided with this tutorial:

-Dataset – MTSAT
+Dataset – MSG

-Image Type – MTSAT satellite data
+Image Type – MSG satellite data

 Format – McIDAS AREA

-Directory – select the <local path>/Data/Satellite/mtsat_dust directory
+Directory – select the <local path>/Data/Satellite/msg_data directory

 Click Add Dataset.
-Close the ADDE Data Manager by clicking Ok or select File -> Close.
+Close the ADDE Data Manager by clicking Ok or selecting File -> Close.

 To load the data in this local dataset, follow these steps.